 Line, Area and Backbone Architecture

-KNX is hierarchically structured so that a single project can scale from a small flat (one line, twenty devices) to a corporate campus (multiple areas, thousands of devices) without changing the underlying protocol.
-The hierarchy is line, area, backbone — and the limits are fixed by the KNX standard, not by manufacturer convention.
+KNX is hierarchically structured so that a single project can scale from a small flat (one line, twenty devices) to a corporate campus (several areas, thousands of devices) without changing the protocol.
+The hierarchy is line, then area, then backbone.

-3. Area — up to 12 lines connected via line couplers to a single area line.
-An area carries the inter-line traffic for its 12 child lines.
+Area — up to 15 lines connected through line couplers to a single area line.

-4. Backbone — up to 15 areas, each joined via area couplers to the backbone line.
-The backbone is the project-wide spine, typically implemented on TP1 in small projects and on KNXnet/IP for anything larger.
+Backbone — up to 15 areas, each joined through an area coupler to the backbone line.
+The backbone is the project-wide spine, TP1 on small projects and KNXnet/IP on anything larger.

-Each device on the project has a unique physical address in the form Area.Line.Device — for example 1.2.34 — and one or more group addresses (the logical channels that link, say, a light switch to the dimming actuator that drives a luminaire).
+Each device has a unique physical address in the form Area.Line.Device — for example 1.2.34 — and one or more group addresses, the logical channels that link a switch to the actuator driving a luminaire.
 Physical addresses are set at commissioning; group addresses are the project designer's logical scheme.

 06 · Building Automation